shivannis/xandr-docs-public/xandr-docs/articles/monetize/vast-check.md

 ---
-Title : VAST Check
+title: Microsoft Monetize - VAST Check
-Description : When adding a third-party VAST or VPAID video creative, a series of ms.date: 10/28/2023 checks are performed on the XML.
-This page describes the different
+description: Learn about the different outputs you may see and corrective action that can be taken when adding a third-party VAST or VPAID video creative.
+ms.date: 10/28/2023
 ---

-# VAST Check
+# Microsoft Monetize - VAST check

 When adding a third-party VAST or VPAID video creative, a series of checks are performed on the XML.
 This page describes the different outputs you may see and corrective action that can be taken.

-<b>Important:</b>
+> [!IMPORTANT]

-**New to VAST Check**
+> **New to VAST Check**
+>

-CTV Eligibility Check: Ensure that your uploaded creative meets the suggested format and quality requirements for CTV inventory.
+> CTV Eligibility Check: Ensure that your uploaded creative meets the suggested format and quality requirements for CTV inventory.
+>

-Hosted Asset Scanning: Xandr-hosted video assets will now be checked in addition to third-party creatives.
+> Hosted Asset Scanning: Xandr-hosted video assets will now be checked in addition to third-party creatives.

-VAST Check Elements
+## VAST check elements

 - Duration: A duration with format 00:00:00 is required.
 - Formats: To deliver on all player types, the following formats are